GliaX/tourniquet/README.md

 While we are working very hard to prepare this tourniquet for clinical use, we do not consider it ready yet.
 Please do not deploy this unless you are in a crisis situation and know exactly what you are doing.
 3D printed tourniquet to stop bleeding, especially related to penetrating injuries

 ## Print settings
+Print the 3MF file, modified to your needs.

 * Material: ABS
 * Layer Height: 0.2 mm
 * Infill: 100%